Designing With Personas

 - What do they want from your company?

 - Where do they look for information about your product category?

 - What type of information do they want?

 - Where are they when they look for information?

 After answering the questions above find a photograph that best describes and represents the personalities of each of your personas.
 Also choose a name that, in part, adds the persona category to the name such as: Sam Commenter, Jane Researcher, Bill Shopper, etc. This will help other stakeholders easily recognize or intuit, at a high level, the role of that archetype as it relates to the Web site business goals.

-A really good place to find photos are from customers or other people in your organization that hold some of the attributes or values of your key personas.
+A really good place to find photos is from customers or other people in your organization that holds some of the attributes or values of your key personas.